Devils Lake High School

 The district serves Devils Lake and Crary.
 North Dakota School for the Deaf has sign language teachers teach American Sign Language at Devils Lake High.
 Students in grades 9-12 living at the NDSD are sent to Devils Lake High.

 History

 NDSD ended its direct high school classes in 2012, paving the way for NDSD high school boarders to be sent to Devils Lake High.

 Dress code

 In 2014, the school dress code was adjusted, prohibiting tight blue jeans, leggings, and jeggings.

 Athletics

 The high school received national attention in 2002 over its controversial nickname, the Satans.
 Several parents refused to send their children to the school due to this nickname.
 In 2003, a poll was conducted of the school's students to pick a new, less controversial nickname.
 The winning name was the Blaze but the school board, thinking it was a drug reference, rejected it and chose the Firebirds.
+Firebirds has been the name ever since.